 Thirdly, staying on campus is a wonderful experience, but going out of campus—going for exchange programs—may also be meaningful.
 In the globalized world, going for exchange definitely enriches your experiences and widens your perspective.

 The exchange programs offered by the various universities ranges from a few weeks to even a year.
 The most common ones are one-semester long.
-The proportion of students who gain overseas exposure in each schools are approximately as follows: 70% of NUS students, 80% of NTU students, 86% of SMU students and 60% of SUTD students.
+The proportion of students who gain overseas exposure in each school are approximately as follows: 70% of NUS students, 80% of NTU students, 86% of SMU students and 60% of SUTD students.
 For SIT and UniSIM, it is stated that their students must go on overseas trips.

 Given the reputation of NUS in the global arena, there is a chance you find yourself in Ivy league universities, associating yourself with the best brains in the world.
 SUTD has fewer partner schools, however, it collaborates with some of the best universities in the field of technology and design, particularly MIT in the United States and Zhe Jiang University in China.